 Most chest pain is not a sign of anything serious but you should get medical advice just in case.
 Get immediate medical help if you think you're having a heart attack.

-Immediate action required: Call 999 or 112 if you have sudden chest pain that:
+Emergency action required: Call 999 or 112 if you have sudden chest pain that:

 - spreads to your arms, back, neck or jaw

 - makes your chest feel tight or heavy